Varuthapadatha Valibar Sangam

-Varuthapadatha Valibar Sangam is a 2013 Indian Tamil-language romantic comedy film directed by Ponram,.
-Produced by P. Madan under the Escape Artists Motion Pictures banner, it stars Sivakarthikeyan, Sathyaraj, Sri Divya (in her Tamil debut) and Soori in prominent roles.
-The music for the film is composed by D. Imman, with cinematography handled by Balasubramaniem and editing done by Vivek Harshan.
-M. Rajesh wrote the dialogues for the film.
+Varuthapadatha Valibar Sangam, also known by the initialism VVS, is a 2013 Indian Tamil-language romantic comedy film directed by Ponram.
+Produced by P. Madan under Escape Artists Motion Pictures, it stars Sivakarthikeyan, Soori and Sri Divya (in her Tamil debut), with Sathyaraj in a prominent role.
+In the film, a young man falls in love with the daughter of the village head, who opposes love marriages.

+Varuthapadatha Valibar Singam marked Ponram's return to direction after Thirutham (2007).
+Filming, which took place in Theni, Tiruchirappalli and Chennai, was completed by July 2013.
+The music was composed by D. Imman, with cinematography handled by Balasubramaniem and editing done by Vivek Harshan.
+M. Rajesh, whom Ponram had assisted him, wrote the dialogues for the film.